finiteCraft/finiteCraft/README.md

   - [ ] Recipe scoring function
     - [ ] Prioritize recipes that were part of other smallest trees
     - [ ] Uses max depth of the ingredients
-    - [ ] Try prioritizing recipes that make use of already crafted elements
-    - [ ] Come up with other ideas
+    - [ ] Try prioritizing recipes that make use of already crafted elements - [ ] Come up with other ideas
   - [ ] Order recipes during search using scoring function
   - [ ] Timeout option to cancel search early
   - [ ] Research other means of optimization

-- [ ] Website Frontend
+- [ ] Website Frontend (quantumbagel)
   - [ ] Scrollable list of elements
   - [ ] Search bar for elements
   - [ ] Element display: